VeeTheAnalyst/Gift2_Delivery_Cost_Calculator/README.md

 A Python based delivery cost calculator demonstrating functions, conditional logic, user input, calculations, and error handling.
 # Python Assignments & Projects

-## About This Repository

-This repository contains my Python assignments, exercises, and practical projects completed as part of my learning journey in Python programming.

 The projects in this repository demonstrate my understanding of Python fundamentals and my ability to apply programming concepts to practical, real-world scenarios.

 The work progresses from basic Python concepts to more structured programming tasks involving functions, calculations, conditional logic, input validation, and error handling.